Ruth, a.k.a. Elayne Kongaika, was raised in the orchard town of Orem, Utah. She married a Polynesian and has had amazing travel experiences.

 Be street smart.
 If locals strike up a conversation and invite you to dine with them, be friendly, but do not let them take you for granted.
-They may befriend you because they see you are tourists and probably carry a lot of cash.
+They may befriend you because they see you are a tourist and probably carry a lot of cash.
 Keep your credit cards safe and only travelers' checks or a small amount of cash on hand.
 You can learn much about the traditions and culture by talking to locals.
 Don't set down purses or cameras where they can be easily picked up.
-I made that mistake once and before you know, it was gone.
+I made that mistake once and before you know it, it was gone.

 Obey Warning Signs

-Advise Your Family and Close Friends Where You Will Be
+Tell Your Family and Friends Where You Will Be

 Look After Yourself

 Traveling long distances can be strenuous for your body, especially if you are crossing several time zones.
-Making sure you get enough rest, water and exercise.
+Make sure you get enough rest, water, and exercise.
 The first thing I do after traveling a long distance is take a nap until I feel rested even if it is not night.
 You may have to take a couple of naps to catch up on lost sleep, especially if you do not sleep well on the airplane.
-Keep hydrated and take nice hot bath if possible to relax.
+Keep hydrated and take a nice hot bath (if possible) to relax.

 © 2018 Elayne